-The subject of management involves an in-depth understanding of the various aspects of business management, such as employee management, risk management, organisational behavior, and many more.
+The subject of management involves an in-depth understanding of the various aspects of business management, such as employee management, risk management, organisational behaviour, and many more.

 When choosing a topic for your management dissertation, make sure to consider diverse topics that explore both the theoretical and practical aspects of management.

-We understand that getting a dissertation topic approved can be extremely challenging as academic supervisors require students to conduct research on a unique topic.
+We understand that getting a dissertation topic approved can be extremely challenging as academic supervisors require students to research a unique case.